TraCSS Frequently Asked Questions

 How is the Office of Space Commerce engaging with commercial satellite operators to ensure TraCSS meets industry needs?

 OSC engages actively through one-on-one conversations, public listening sessions, conferences, and workshops to understand stakeholder concerns and requirements.
-We are closely collaborating with beta users and expanding user participation ahead of TraCSS’s anticipated production release in early 2026.
+We are closely collaborating with pilot users and expanding user participation ahead of TraCSS’s anticipated production release in 2026.

 Opportunities to engage with the TraCSS team are regularly communicated through our public channels, including our website, social media, and stakeholder engagement lists.